Gladiator07/Machine-Learning/Statistics/Random Variables.md

 If random variable X={0,1,2,3}, then X could be 0,1,2 or 3 randomly where each of them might have a different probability of occurring.

+We use capital letter for random variables to avoid confusion with traditional variables.

 In summary,

 ***Random variable is function that maps a sample space(set of all possible outcomes of an experiment) to a set of discrete real values.***

+Random variables can be either discrete or continuous.

+If a variable can take countable number of distinct values then it’s a discrete random variable.

+For example: In an experiment of tossing 2 coins, we need to find out the possible number of heads.

+In this case, X is the random variable and the possible values taken by it is 0, 1 and 2 which is discrete.
+Therefore X= {0, 1, 2}

+A random variable is said to be continuous if it takes infinite number of values in an interval.

+For example: Suppose the temperature in a city lies between 30⁰ and 45⁰ centigrade.
+The temperature can take any value in the interval 30⁰ to 45⁰.
+So the temperature can be either 30.13⁰ or 40.15⁰ or it may be in 30.13⁰ and 40.15⁰.
+When we say temperature is 38⁰, it means it lies somewhere between 37.5 and 38.5.
+So there is nothing exact or discrete observation in continuous random variable.